How Salt Affects Texture: Crispness, Tenderness and Moisture

 In practical cooking, this is why salt can make meat firmer, help fish and poultry retain moisture, strengthen dough, and alter the texture of vegetables.

 Although the ingredient may look unchanged at first, salt is often reshaping the microscopic structure of the food.
-As these structural changes develop, they influence tenderness, juiciness, and the final mouthfeel of the dish.
+As these structural changes develop, they influence tenderness, juiciness, firmness, and the final bite of the dish.

 How Salt Interacts with Proteins